afritz1/OpenTESArena/README.md

 This project is early in development.

-Baseline features:
+Baseline features to do:
 - Character creation
 - Graphics engine using OpenCL
 - Free-look camera
-- Music and sound with OpenAL Soft
+- Music and sound using OpenAL Soft
 - Random test cities and dungeons
 - Sprites
 - Collision detection